daviscardenas2006/souri/README.md

 ## Notes

-This repository currently represents the public product presence of SOURI.
+This repository represents the public-facing product presence of SOURI.

 More public materials will be added as the product presentation layer evolves.